Skip to Content

 6. Persian Cats

 Persian cats are affectionate, docile, and gentle kitties.
-This breed has a quiet demeanor; they plop down on any soft surface and simply pose for your appreciation.
+They have a quiet demeanor, and you’ll regularly see them plop down on any soft surface and simply pose for your appreciation.
 These elegant cats are not very active, which makes them the perfect indoor pet.

 Persian cat, sitting in front of white background